-- Life in Medieval Times
+- Life in the Middle Ages

-- Analysis of Medieval Monarchs
+- Medieval Monarchs

-- The Tudors and Stuarts
+- The Tudors and the Reformation

 - The Industrial Revolution

-- The Holocaust
+- The causes and consequences of the Holocaust

 Educational trips help to generate interest and enrich the curriculum.
 At KS3 all year groups have the opportunity to participate in a History outing during the academic year.

 - Year 7 Trip to the Tower of London

 - Year 9 Trip to the Ypres, Belgium